 You’re already benefiting from R&D tax credits, but are you confident that you’re getting the most from this powerful incentive?
 Some R&D claims are better than others – work with ForrestBrown to unlock more value now and long into the future.

 The impact of this seismic shift

 With these changes, HMRC hopes to improve the quality of the claims it receives and prevent further abuse of these incentives.
 In doing so, it will ensure they achieve their purpose: to stimulate private sector investment in innovation.
 They will also make sure that taxpayer’s money is targeted in the right place.

 But these new measures do signal the potential for an increase in the number of enquiries HMRC opens into R&D tax credit claims.
 Where a business may have made a claim successfully for several years, it may now find it rejected if it does not pay attention to these recent changes.
 Now more than ever it is important for businesses to take a quality-led approach to preparing a claim.
-Using a specialist adviser that is genuinely expert and benefits from policy-level insight will ensure your claim is fully maximised and stands up to scrutiny.
+Using a specialist adviser that is genuinely expert and benefits from policy-level insight will ensure your claim stands up to scrutiny.

 HMRC’s renewed focus will likely put additional pressure on an organisation that is already facing difficulties in meeting the 28-day review period it aspires to for R&D tax credit claims.
 This is a result of recent staff losses and high volumes claims being submitted.
 We are sympathetic and believe that HMRC requires further investment in new resources to ensure it can continue to effectively administer these incentives, and at the same time deliver an increase in quality standards.

 Our team of charted tax advisers and chartered accountants, sector specialists; former HMRC inspectors, lawyers and quality assurance professionals make ForrestBrown a multidisciplinary team dedicated to technical quality.